ieb/ieb.github.io/docs/SignalKRaspberryPisetup.md

 ## Bluetooth LE sensors - Work in progress

 Running wires through a boat is a pain.
-Hence I am building some ESP32 modules which are low cost, low power embedded processors with Bluetooth LE, Wifi, i2c, CAN, ADC, SPI and 2O or so GPIO pins all on a 5x3cm board for 5 GBP from ebay.
+Hence I am building some [ESP32 modules](https://www.espressif.com/en/products/hardware/esp32/overview) [datasheet](https://www.espressif.com/sites/default/files/documentation/esp32-wroom-32d_esp32-wroom-32u_datasheet_en.pdf) which are low cost, low power embedded processors with Bluetooth LE, Wifi, i2c, CAN, ADC, SPI and 2O or so GPIO pins all on a 5x3cm board for 5 GBP from ebay.
 Programming is via Arduino IDE (or lua, or JS).
-The aim will be to build a Bluetooth LE SignalK server module to take messages from these modules distributed about the boat measuring whatever they needto.
+The boards have  The aim will be to build a Bluetooth LE SignalK server module to take messages from these modules distributed about the boat measuring whatever they needto.
 If there is 12v available, they can run from 12v, if not battery+solar.
 Power consumption while sleeping is in the uA range and Bluetooth LE will allow the units to sleep between measurements.
 Thats the plan, more later.